kgws/homebridge-temperature-cmd/README.md

 # homebridge-symo-cmd
-homebridge-plugin for Your PC Command with Apple-Homekit.(by node.js child_process.exec())
+homebridge-plugin for a quick and easy way to get readings from a Fronius Symo

 Inspired by homebridge-temperature-cmd